aescarias/pypiwrap/docs/source/index.rst

 pypiwrap
 ========

-pypiwrap is an API wrapper for the Python Package Index (PyPI), providing interfaces for the JSON API, the Stats API, and the Index API.
+pypiwrap is an API wrapper for the Python Package Index (PyPI), providing interfaces for the JSON API, the Stats API, the Index API, and the PyPI RSS feeds.

-For information on supported features, see :ref:`Features`.
+For more information on supported features, see :ref:`Features`.

 Installation
 ------------